Instruction: DIY filament dry box – the ANYBOX V2

 Insert the selected filament outlet from the inside through the hole and screw it with the 3D printed nut from the outside.

-Tighten the nut only by hand – hold the inside against it – check whether the filament outlet is pulled completely into the hole.
+Tighten the nut only by hand – hold the inside against it – check if the filament outlet is pulled completely into the hole.

 Repeat this for the other 5 filament outlets.